Naming customs of the Dagomba people: Repeated infant deaths

 When a mother has a successful birth after repeated infant deaths, the family may decide to take the child to a trash heap to "throw the baby away".
-A person of different ethnicity/tribe then buys the child and hand the child back to the parents.
-Such a child is then given name from the tribe of the buyer.
+A person of different ethnicity/tribe then buys the child and hands the child back to the parents.
+Such a child is then given a name from the tribe of the buyer.
 Such names depend solely on the tribe of the buyer and include;